tilt-dev/minikube-local/README.md

 This repo documents the best way to set it up.

+## UPDATE

+For a more comprehensive tool for messing around with local clusters and registries, check out [ctlptl](http://github.com/tilt-dev/ctlptl).

+`ctlptl` uses many of the techniques in this shell script.

 ## Why use Minikube with a local registry?

 Minikube offers many different ways to get your app into the cluster.